pengyuzhang/Blink/README_BLINK.txt

 What is Blink?
 ===============

-BLINK is a link layer protocol designed for a single hop backscatter sensor networks.
+Blink is a link layer protocol designed for a single hop backscatter sensor networks.
-BLINK is 1) fast, because it reduces channel probe time by exploiting sharp channel transition,
+Blink is 1) fast, because it reduces channel probe time by exploiting sharp channel transition,
 2) accurate, because its classifier follows optimal bitrate closely, and 3) simple, because it obviates frequent channel probe by exploiting sensor mobility patterns.

-For more in-depth information please look at the included copy of our MobiSys 2012 paper on BLINK.
+For more in-depth information please look at the included copy of our MobiSys 2012 paper on Blink.

-BLINK's Design
+Blink's Design
 ===============

-BLINK consists of four main components: 1) backscatter sensor mobility detector,
+Blink consists of four main components: 1) backscatter sensor mobility detector,
 2) channel prober to estimate link quality, 3) bit rate selection module, and 4) channel selection module.